usmansbk/blog-draft/markdowns/redux.md

 ## Actions

 Instead of calling different methods for different actions.
-We could invoke a single method, passing it a request object containing the type of action we would like to perform and the required data.
+We could create a single public method that takes an object as argument, this object will contain the type of action we would like to perform and any required data.
+The function will delegate our request to all action methods that can handle it.

 ```js
 // State section